 ANNUAL FEES FROM £355.00

-This company registration package especially for clients, who are requiring registering a company with our own offshore company as your nominee shareholder and business address in London.
+This company formation package especially for clients, who are requiring forming a company with our own offshore company as your nominee shareholder and business address in London.

 This company formation offer includes everything in the first option, together with the advantages of:

 This is one of the most popular company formation with a separate offshore company as your nominee nominee shareholder packages, as an additional option to the second offer.

 This package includes all company formation benefits mentioned in the first option, plus:

 This company formation option especially for customers, who are requiring forming a company with a nominee director, citizen of the UK and the registered office address in London.

 This company formation package includes all benefits & items mentioned in the first option, with the addition of:

 Company formation with nominee shareholder services: all company details are registered with Companies House, including its officers and shareholders, and this information is available to the public.
 For companies who wish to protect their investors and officers, using nominee services is the most efficient way of doing so.
 It's particularly helpful to companies who want to avoid competitors knowing what their expansion plans are, especially when moving into new areas of the country or entering new markets.